 One of the highlights in Bratislava was stumbling on a beautiful free outdoor concert.
 Another was enjoying some relaxing time at the indoor infinity pool aboard, with a lovely view of Bratislava.
 Sailing out of Bratislava, past Bratislava Castle, en route to Budapest is beautiful to enjoy just before sitting down for a delicious Captain’s Dinner aboard the ship!

-Budapest is often called “Spa City” because it is built atop 118 natural thermal springs.
+Budapest is known as “Spa City,” as it is built atop 118 natural thermal springs.
 That’s more than any other capital in the world.
-The city is packed with both large and small bathhouses.
+Large and small bathhouses are located throughout Budapest.
 Szechenyi is our favorite of the three baths we have visited over multiple trips to Budapest.
 Built in 1913, the palatial baths comprise 21 pools, saunas and it’s also a great place for a massage.
 Szechenyi even offers a beer spa.
 Rudas Baths are another favorite, with over 450 years of history.

 Gellert Spa is another popular choice located right in the heart of Budapest along the Danube River.
 The Emerald Destiny docks on the Pest side of the city, near Central Market.
 Gellert Spa is only around a 10-minute walk from the ship, making it the most convenient of the bathhouses to visit during a river cruise.